AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-1-of-3-add-marketo-fields-to-salesforce-enterprise-unlimited.md

 Marketo uses a set of fields to capture certain kinds of marketing related information.
 If you would like this data in Salesforce, please follow the instructions below.

-1. Create three custom fields in Salesforce on the lead and contact objects: Score, Acquisition Program, and Acquisition Date.&nbsp;
+1. Create three custom fields in Salesforce on the lead and contact objects: Score, Acquisition Program, and Acquisition Date.
 1. Map these custom fields between leads and contacts so that on conversion in Salesforce, the values carry over.
 1. You can create other additional fields, if necessary (see the table below).

 All of these custom fields are optional and are not required to sync Marketo and Salesforce.
-As a best practice, we recommend that you do create fields for Score,&nbsp;Acquisition Program, and Acquisition Date.
+As a best practice, we recommend that you do create fields for Score, Acquisition Program, and Acquisition Date.

 ## Add Marketo Fields to Salesforce {#add-marketo-fields-to-salesforce}